-- it cost \$300 or less see Cost is \$300 or less on page 10 - you used it mainly for the purpose of producing assessable income that is not income from carrying on a business - see Used mainly to produce non-business assessable income on page 10 - it was not part of a set of assets you start to hold in the income year that cost more than \$300 - see Not part of a set on page 10 - it was not one of a number of identical or substantially identical assets you start to hold in the income year that together cost more than \$300 see Not one of a number of identical or substantially identical items on page 11.
+- it cost \$300 or less see Cost is \$300 or less below - you used it mainly for the purpose of producing assessable income that is not income from carrying on a business see Used mainly to produce non-business assessable - income on the next page it was not part of a set of assets you start to hold in the - income year that cost more than \$300 see Not part of aset on the next page - it was not one of a number of identical or substantially identical assets you start to hold in the income year that together cost more than \$300 see Not one of a number of identical or substantially identical items on page 11.

 If you are not eligible to claim the immediate deduction, you work out the decline in value of the asset using the general rules for working out decline in value.
-Alternatively, you may be able to allocate the asset to a low-value pool - see Low-value pools on page 21.
+Alternatively, you may be able to allocate the asset to a low-value pool - see Low-value pools on page 20.